-- A. MI 200, Patient Care is the course taught to all Medical Imaging majors in which the topics of AIDS and other communicable diseases and the Standard precautions are taught.
-This course is required prior to or concurrent with Clinical Experience I. In addition, these topics will be addressed as part of the "Orientation Checklist" previously discussed under "Procedure for Purpose #1, Part A." - B. The Department of Medical Imaging will follow Standard Precautions in all courses that deal with bodily fluids.
+- A. MI 200, Patient Care, is the course taught to all Medical Imaging majors in which the topics of bloodborne pathogens and other communicable diseases, as well as standard precautions are taught.
+This course is required prior to Clinical Experience 1.
+In addition, these topics will be addressed as part of the "Orientation Checklist" previously discussed under "Procedure for Purpose #1, Part A." - B. The Department of Medical Imaging will follow standard precautions in all courses that involve patient contact.